-- Presence of DO will prevent the denitrification of nitrate.
-DO could be coming from many sources. - Too much DO in the flow from the nitrifying unit, return flows or the use of air lift pumps - Too much turbulence from mixing resulting in air entrainment - Back mixing from the aeration zones may introduce DO and prevent an anoxic condition - Insufficient mixing leading to short circuiting and reduced efficiency. - Insufficient carbon source due to empty chemical feed tanks, worn chemical feed tubes and/or fittings, broken or plugged chemical feed lines, etc. - Overloading of the system beyond design conditions. - Mixing should not damage media or prevent biofilms from establishing on the media.
+- Presence of DO in the anoxic zone will prevent denitrification.
+DO could be coming from many sources. - Too much DO in the flow from the nitrifying unit, return flows or the use of air lift pumps. - Too much turbulence from mixing resulting in air entrainment. - Back mixing from the aeration zones may introduce DO and prevent an anoxic condition. - Insufficient mixing leading to short circuiting and reduced efficiency. - Insufficient carbon source. - Overloading of the system beyond design conditions. - Mixing should not damage media or prevent biofilms from establishing on the media.

-In addition to the above internal monitoring parameters, influent wastewater characteristics are important in evaluating operational changes.
+In additional to the above internal monitoring parameters, influent wastewater characteristics are important in evaluating operational changes.
 The presence of toxicity or high influent total nitrogen may require some facilities to add additional treatment capacity or find the source of toxicity.